mindlee/mindlee.github.com/about/index.md

 ---

 >Don’t ask yourself what the world needs, ask yourself what makes you come alive.
 And then go and do that.
 Because what the world needs is people who have come alive.
+>
->>———————Harold Whitman
+>———————Harold Whitman

 #### About me
-Terry Lee
+Terence Lee

 Working in Hangzhou